holmes1412/workflow-major/docs/en/about-dns.md

     .handler_threads    =    20,
     .compute_threads    =    -1
 };
-//compute_threads<=0 means auto-set by system cpu number
 ~~~

 where the DNS-related configuration items include:

 * dns\_threads: the number of threads in the DNS thread pool, 4 by default.
-* dns\_ttl\_default: default TTL in DNS Cache in seconds, 13 hours by default; DNS cache is used by the current process, and will be destroyed when the process exists.
+* dns\_ttl\_default: default TTL in DNS Cache in seconds, 12 hours by default; DNS cache is used by the current process, and will be destroyed when the process exists.
 The configuration is valid only for the current process.
 * dns\_ttl\_min: minimum DNS ttl value, in seconds, 3 minutes by default, which is used to decide whether to retry DNS resolution after communication failure.

 To put it simply, in every communication, the system will check TTL to decide whether to refresh DNS resolution.